-It is recommended that Executive:
+It is recommended that Council

-- 1. Agree and recommend to Council the Corporate Plan 2013-15 at Appendix A. - 2.
-Agree and recommend to Council the Corporate Policy Framework at Appendix B. - 3.
-Executive review Corporate Plan in line with corporate policy framework and make any minor amendments as necessary
+1. Agree the Corporate Plan 2013-15 at Appendix A.

+2. Agree the Corporate Policy Framework at Appendix B including those policies which will (A) Retained; (B) Introduced in 2013/14; (C) Deleted.

+3. Agree that the Executive review the Corporate Plan in line with corporate policy framework and make any minor amendments as necessary